Page Start

 (二陳湯)

-Katagiri F, Inoue S, Sato Y, et al. Comparison of the effects of Sho-hange-ka-bukuryo-to and Nichin-to on human plasma adrenocorticotropic hormone and cortisol levels with continual stress exposure.
+Katagiri F, Inoue S, Sato Y, et al. Comparison of the effects of sho-hange-ka-bukuryo-to and nichin-to on human plasma adrenocorticotropic hormone and cortisol levels with continual stress exposure.
 Biological & Pharmaceutical Bulletin 2004; 27: 1679-82.
 1) C

 Z01.8 Effects on plasma neuropeptide levels in healthy subjects Daikenchuto